 A corn dog and a couple of dates weren’t enough to soak up all that alcohol, so we walked our drunk asses nine blocks to the Casbah to see Blind Pilot.
-Even though we were surrounded by freakishly tall hipsters who were blocking our view and sipping PBR tall boys, I really enjoyed the music and spending time with an old friend.
+Even though we were surrounded by freakishly tall hipsters sipping PBR and blocking our view, I really enjoyed the music and spending time with an old friend.

 Halloween is just around the corner, and I’ve decided to sell my old costumes on eBay since I’m never going to wear them again (unless you’re into that sort of thing).
 Perusing my collection, I’ve realized that I’m (A) too old to be dressing up for Halloween and (B) a slut.

 Um, was Charlie Hunnam’s beard always this thick?
 Or is it just getting hot in here?
 I’m deeply concerned by this blonde infiltration of my Freebie Five.